What are Pocket Nappies?

 How do I dry the nappies?

-Line drying in direct sunshine is best as the sun naturally bleaches the fabric and it’s free!
+Line drying in direct sunshine is best as the sun naturally bleaches the fabric and it’s free and kind to the planet!
 Near, but not touching, a heat source like a radiator is also good and the nappies can also be dried on a low heat in the drier.